svc333/overview/glossary/glossary.md

 Pertaining to software that is installed and run on the local computers of a user or organization.

+### ontology
+{: #x3069177}

+An explicit formal specification of the representation of the objects, concepts, and other entities that can exist in some area of interest and the relationships among them.

 ### orderer node
 {: #x9826016}